shynuu/slice-aware-ntn/README.md

 - `--iterations <number of iterations>`: By default, each scenario is only executed once.
 You can run each scenario multiple times with this option
 - `--pcap`: Capture all the traffic with the `--pcap` option (Be sure to have sufficient storage as a single iteration generates a ~ 13 GB pcap file for our scenario)

 Both scenarios will run for 240s and generate probe files located in the `code/testbeds` folder.

-For unknown reasons (we are still investigating), sometimes UEs start and stay in IDLE state and do not establishe PDU Sessions which prevent the correct execution of the testbed.
-Thus, We implement a try-retry policy and if for a given iteration, some UE do not establish proper PDU sessions, we stop the iteration and retry until all UEs are in the CONNECTED state.
+For unknown reasons (we are still investigating), sometimes UEs start and stay in IDLE state and do not establish PDU Sessions, this prevents the correct execution of the testbed.
+We thus implemented a try-retry policy and, if for a given iteration, some UEs do not establish proper PDU sessions, we stop the iteration and retry until all UEs are in the CONNECTED state.

-At the end of the execution, results would be placed in `code/receipes` folder.
+At the end of the execution, results should be placed in the `code/receipes` folder.

 ### Evaluate scenarios

-Before evaluating 2 scenarios, you need to run them before to generate probe files.

-To evaluate scenarios, run:
+Once you have run the scenarios, probe files are generated.
+Then, to evaluate the scenarios, simply execute:

 ```bash
 python3.8 nt.py evaluate -s1 saw-ntn -s2 suaw-ntn